-Liquidity risk is the risk of being unable to generate sufficient cash and cash equivalents in a timely and cost effective manner to meet the organization's spending requirements and obligations related to its deferred contributions as set out in Note 7 to these financial statements, as well as meeting its financial liabilities in respect to its accounts payable and accrued liabilities as set out in to these financial statements, and its commitments as set out in Note 10 to these financial statements.
+Liquidity risk is the risk of being unable to generate sufficient cash and cash equivalents in a timely and cost effective manner to meet the organization's spending requirements and obligations related to its deferred contributions as set out in Note 7 to these financial statements, as well as meeting its financial liabilities in respect to its accounts payable and accrued liabilities and its commitments as set out in Note 10 to these financial statements.
 The organization manages its liquidity risk by monitoring its operating requirements.
 The organization prepares budget and cash forecasts to ensure it has sufficient funds to fulfil its obligations.
 In addition, the investments set out in Notes 3 and 4 to these financial statements can be easily liquidated if necessary.
 Furthermore, the organization has credit facilities available, if needed, as set out in Note 6 to these financial statements.